MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date
+2024-05-15 - Unpacked the ripped files and added them to source control and also as unpacked Amiga DOS format ADF files.

 2024-05-14 - Completed quite a few tasks on the main game loader:-
  - Completed first draft of documenting the gameloader.s code [BATMAN Loader](./loader/gameloader/modified/src/gameloader.s)
  - Added a set of ripped raw files to the rawrippedfiles source directory [Ripped Files](./rawrippedfiles/)